uzaygokay/uzaygokay.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        If you want to reach out to me, you can use the form below.
+        #If you want to reach out to me, you can use the form below.
       # Contact (add or remove contact options as necessary)
-      #email: test@example.org
+      email: u.goekay@uni-bonn.de
       #phone: 888 888 88 88
       #appointment_url: 'https://calendly.com'
       address:
-        street: Am Propsthof 49
-    #Hertz Chair for Artificial Intelligence and Neuroscience
-    #TRA - Life and Health
+        street: Hertz Chair for Artificial Intelligence and Neuroscience, TRA - Life and Health, University of Bonn, Am Propsthof 49
-    #University of Bonn
         city: Bonn
         region: Germany
         #postcode: '53121'